vchan2/vchan2.github.io/2020Calculus.md

 ### Updates

+<b>NOTICE:</b> The Chapter 9 test will be extended to at least Wednesday in light of the current issue.

 Friday, April 16: There will be an optional help session offered at 1PM-2PM.
 Let me know if you would like to meet but can't make that time.